Excursus: The Beatific Vision

 The Beatific Vision is a term in Catholic theology which, simply put, means seeing God as He is.
 Of course, “seeing” is a metaphor here.
 It means, more precisely, the full experience of God in His full divinity.
 This is said to be the final goal of the saved.
 Those who are in heaven, human and angel, have this experience of God perpetually.
 In fact, to say that the saints and angels are “in” heaven is inaccurate.
 Heaven is not a place, but a state of being–and that state of being is exactly the one that ensues from the Beatific Vision.

 The Beatific Vision is the final phase of the process of theosis, or divinization.
 That could easily take a post in itself, but I’ll discuss it but briefly.
-The typical popular view of heaven is either that the righteous, upon death becomes an angel; or that the righteous go to a place of perfect happiness, usually visualized either as sitting on a cloud playing a harp, or as sort of the ultimate summer resort.
+The typical popular view of heaven is either that the righteous, upon death, become angels; or that the righteous go to a place of perfect happiness, usually visualized either as sitting on a cloud playing a harp, or as sort of the ultimate summer resort.
 All of these pop-culture views fall woefully short.
 The saved may become like angels (cf. Luke 20:35-36), but they do not become angels.
 Angels–bodiless intelligences–are a different type of being from humans, who even in the afterlife are embodied minds (albeit the bodies in the afterlife are imperishable, spiritual bodies).
 Likewise, heaven is far beyond the poshest materialistic fantasy of an eternal dinner party.
 The destiny of the saved is in fact to become like God–hence divinization.
 They do not become little “gods” as in Mormon eschatology.
 Rather, the saved are immersed in the Divine and come to share and participate in the Divine nature.
 As the Catechism of the Catholic Church puts it (quoted from here):

 The Word became flesh to make us “partakers of the divine nature”: “For this is why the Word became man, and the Son of God became the Son of man: so that man, by entering into communion with the Word and thus receiving divine sonship, might become a son of God.”
 “For the Son of God became man so that we might become God.”
 “The only-begotten Son of God, wanting to make us sharers in his divinity, assumed our nature, so that he, made man, might make men gods.”